City Relocation Overview

 Denton, TX

-Denton, TX scores 74/100 (Good) on Your Area Score.
-It is a mid-sized city with a more affordable than many comparable markets cost profile, a more challenging safety profile, and a manageable climate.
+Denton, TX scores 70/100 (Good) on Your Area Score.
+It is a mid-sized city with a more affordable than many comparable markets cost profile, a mixed safety profile, and a manageable climate.
 Whether it is a good place to live will depend heavily on your budget, neighborhood choice, and priorities.

 MoveScore